pinglab-intern/Cardio-NER-BioBERT/README.md

 ```

 ### Fine Tuning
-- Fine tuning with BioNLP data will be conducted with BioNLP data to identify 74 biomedical entities from CVD documents.
+- Fine-tuning with BioNLP data will be conducted with BioNLP data to identify 74 biomedical entities from CVD documents.

 ### Project Walkthrough:
-1. Learn more about Transformer (e.g., embedding and positional encoding, multihead self attention, layer addition and normalization)
+1. Learn more about Transformer (e.g., embedding and positional encoding, multi-head self attention, layer addition, and normalization)
-2. Learn more about BERT (e.g., model architecture, building pretrained model)
+2. Learn more about BERT (e.g., model architecture, building pre-trained model)
-3. Learn more about building bioBERT with pubmed documents as data sources
+3. Learn more about building bioBERT with PubMed documents as data sources
-4. Explore advanced NLP libraries (Huggingface, simpletransformer) with tutorials
+4. Explore advanced NLP libraries (e.g., Huggingface, simple transformer) with tutorials
-5. Preparing BioNLP data with sentences and tags for fine tuning bioBERT model.
+5. Preparing BioNLP data with sentences and tags for fine-tuning the bioBERT model.
-6. Train NER model with the pretrained bioBERT model with sentences and tags obtaind from BioNLP.
+6. Train the NER model with the pre-trained bioBERT model with sentences and tags obtained from BioNLP.
-7. Prepare Cardiovascular documents for implementing NER model for document to entities mapping.
+7. Prepare Cardiovascular documents for implementing the NER model for the document to entities mapping.
-8. Prepare the document to entities mapping.
+8. Prepare the document for entity mapping.

 ### Application
-The recognized named entities will be used to create a knowledgegraph for CVD documents.
+The recognized named entities will be used to create a knowledge graph for CVD documents.
 It will help to conduct

--  (1) smart queries for data exploration, create data summary, visualization and analysis
+-  (1) smart queries for data exploration, create data summary, visualization, and analysis
--  (2) create graph embedding and conduct dimentionality reduction and visualization (PCA, t-SNE)
+-  (2) create graph embedding and conduct dimensionality reduction and visualization (PCA, t-SNE)
--  (3) Graph Neural Network specially link Prediction between CVD diseases and molecular mechanism (gene,  proteins, pathways)
+-  (3) Graph Neural Network especially link Prediction between CVD diseases and molecular mechanism (gene,  proteins, pathways)

 ### Educational Goal:

-This project offers an ooprtunity to get familiar with advanced NLP models (e.g., transformer and BioBERT) and implementation of Named entity recognition over CVD documents.
+This project offers an opportunity to familiarize with advanced NLP models (e.g., transformer and BioBERT) and implement Named entity recognition over CVD documents.

 ### Scientific Goal:

-This project offers a new data engineeering concept which could deliver high quality data to assist other scientific exploration (e.g. knowledge graph, graph neural network, entity resolution, concept normalization)
+This project offers a new data engineering concept which could deliver high-quality data to assist other scientific exploration (e.g., knowledge graph, graph neural network, entity resolution, concept normalization)

 ### References
 1. [BioBERT: a pre-trained biomedical language representation model for biomedical text mining](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7703786/)